theoryno3/css-html-js-minify/README.md

 # Migration:

-- Too keep things simple [KISS](http://en.wikipedia.org/wiki/KISS_principle), the human readable indented commented hackable HTML is keep as `*.htm` and the Compressed Production-ready as `*.html`.
+To keep things simple [KISS](http://en.wikipedia.org/wiki/KISS_principle), the human readable indented commented hackable HTML is kept as `*.htm` and the compressed production-ready as `*.html`.
 This is inspired from JavaScript/CSS `*.min.js` and `*.min.css`.
-[We didnt "invent" this file extension.](http://en.wikipedia.org/wiki/HTM)
+[We didn't "invent" this file extension.](http://en.wikipedia.org/wiki/HTM)

-To Migrate from tipical file extension HTML to HTM, which is the exactly same, you can run this:
+To migrate from typical file extension HTML to HTM, which is the exactly same, you can run this:

 ```shell
 find . -name "*.html" -exec rename "s/.html/.htm/" "{}" \;